 However, hacking methods are progressing and one needs to be prepared to tackle them and solve the issues whenever they emerge.
 That is why security solutions like intrusion detection systems, honeynets, honey pots, and other types of software are developing as well.

-A perfect example is the security of an online gambling site.
+A perfect example is the security of an online gambling site or a casino site with different games, like what you can find on https://betdnia.pl/gra-bakarat-zasady-i-informacje in Poland.
 They do need extra security to protect their data as their clients and are often dealing with large sums of money.

 So we come to our question – Open-source vs. proprietary software!

 One of the issues that people have with open-source software is that anyone can view the code.
 People often argue that because of such openness these types of software are more liable to hacker attacks as this is an easily exploitable vulnerability of the system.

 Proprietary software is not public and are only attainable by the staff members or their creators within a company.
 But the openness of open-source software actually allows for collaboration from people all over the world.
 It is through collaboration where one gets new ideas and is able to create better things.